CauaS1/CauaS1/README.md

 ### What's up <i>< Coders /></i>! 👋
 Welcome to my Profile!
-I'm Cauã from Brazil, I'm currently learning NodeJS, MySQL and React Native.
+I'm Cauã from Brazil, I'm a guy that always try to learn something new <br>
+and put in practice what I learned.

 ## 💫Technologies